lucasdavid/lucasdavid.github.io/Machine-Learning/_posts/2021-06-11-clustering.md

 {% include figure.html
    src="/assets/images/posts/ml/clustering/55_0.jpg"
-   alt="Metrics over number of clusters k." figcaption="Figure 8: Metrics over number of clusters k." %}
+   title="Clustering metrics for each choice of number of clusters k, considering the Boston dataset." caption='The WCSS graph does not show any "elbow".
+The highest Silhouette occurs for 2 clusters.' classed="w-xl-130" %}

 ##### Training